Eleni Foureira: 2018–present: Post-Eurovision success

 Shortly after Eurovision 2018, Eleni signed a record deal with Sony Music.
-By doing so, she become only the second Greek artist to sign an international deal with a major record label after Helena Paparizou (who won the Eurovision Song Contest 2005).
+By doing so, she became only the second Greek artist to sign an international deal with a major record label after Helena Paparizou (who won the Eurovision Song Contest 2005).
 In late June, she released her Greek single "Caramela", which topped the Digital Single Chart.
 In mid-October, she released the non-album single "Tómame", which was also number one hit.
 Towards the end of the year, it was announced that "Fuego" has been certified platinum in Spain, and gold in Norway and Sweden, becoming Eleni's first song to achieve this.

 On 17 May 2019, Eleni released her first international project, an extended play titled Gypsy Woman (EP), which includes the song "El Ritmo Psicodelico" as the lead single.
 To further promote her studio project, she embarked on a European tour in various cities in Greece, Spain, and the United Kingdom.
 Around the same time, during the Host Broadcaster press conference of the Eurovision Song Contest 2019, Foureira was announced as one of the four artists from previous contests that will perform as an interval act in the final, where she performed the 2007 runner-up Verka Serduchka's song "Dancing Lasha Tumbai".
 Throughout the rest of the year, she mostly took part in collaborations with artists such as Kaan and Snoop Dogg, and Claydee.
 In March 2020, she released the electropop and R&B single Yayo.
 In June, she released a Greek single "Temperatura", which was later accompanied with a Spanish version.

 In December 2019, she performed as a surprise guest at Festivali i Këngës 58, the Albanian national selection contest for Eurovision, held in Tirana, Albania.
 After performing a medley of her own songs and international hits, she sang a few Albanian folk songs alongside TV presenter Alketa Vejsiu, accompanied with a monologue in the Albanian language on her Albanian roots, since she moved from Albania during her childhood.